 There’s a right way and a wrong way to blow the whistle.

-Our firm values whistleblowers and qui tam cases.
-The head of our firm, Jason T. Brown, was a former FBI Special Agent who passionately fought corruption when he was with the government, and now as a private attorney zealously fights for those who want to champion the cause of eliminating fraud, waste and abuse of resources.
-We’re available to discuss your case 24/7 and can schedule time after hours or during the weekends when it’s convenient for you.
-The call is free and confidential and our firm is only paid if we win your case.
+Our firm values you as a whistleblower and the courage it takes.
+The head of our firm, Jason T. Brown, was a former FBI Special Agent who passionately fought corruption when he was with the government.
+Now as a private attorney he and the qui tam team zealously fight for those who want to champion the cause of eliminating fraud, waste and abuse and holding those accountable.
+We’re available to discuss your case 24/7 and we can schedule time after hours or during the weekends when it’s most convenient for you.
+The call is free and confidential, and our firm is only paid if we win your case.